kmensink95/stackOfCards/README.md

 write a generic algorithm that gets a stack of cards of any length and information about locked cards and does the shift of stack in both directions. as advanced, write an algorithm in such a way that one of the directions reuses the generic logic of another shift, so you don't repeat yourself additionally, you can implement UI that animates shifts (slider analogy)

-# StackOfCards

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0.

 ## Development server